seat3542/EasyLauncherGamePack/README.md

         ```

 * C++: http://www.possibility.com/Cpp/CppCodingStandard.html
-* JAVA:
+* JAVA: TBA
 <p>If you use a language not yet listed, please add it to this list.</p>

 <h5>Testing</h5>
 <p>All programs should be functional and complete before being added to the launcher.
 We expect they have been tested for major bugs.
-It should be ready for release.
-As such we have no policy on unittesting or anything of that nature, as there should be only minor bugs at worst. <br />
+These games should be ready for release.
+As such we have no standard policy on unittesting or anything of that nature, as there should be only minor bugs at worst. <br />
 This project has been tested on:  </p>
 <ul>
 <li>openSUSE 13.1 64 bit</li>